Two elements that, when united with the right resources, have the power to create meaningful change.

-Homewood Children’s Village is the brainchild of John Wallace, professor and the Phillip Hallen Chair in Community Health and Social Justice at the School of Social Work and Aliya Durham, Director of Community Engagement.
+Homewood Children’s Village is the brainchild of John Wallace, professor and the David E. Epperson Chair at the School of Social Work and Aliya Durham, Director of Community Engagement.

 Troubled by the lack of vitality in his once-thriving hometown of Homewood, Wallace enlisted the collective knowledge of School of Social Work faculty, students and Dean Larry E. Davis.
 The team researched evidence-based best practices for various components, such as the best early childhood initiatives and the best after-school programming.

 In 2008, Homewood Children’s Village was established.